Abdulrehman0911/PlatePal/README.md

 ## Overview

 PlatePal is a full-stack food discovery and health tracking platform built specifically for the Pakistani restaurant scene.
-It lets users browse 24 restaurants across major cities, explore detailed dish menus with full nutritional breakdowns, filter dishes by price range or calorie count, save favorites, write reviews, and log personal health metrics — all backed by a local SQLite database with JWT authentication.
+It lets users browse 24 restaurants across major cities, explore detailed dish menus with full nutritional breakdowns, filter dishes by price range or calorie count, save favorites, write reviews, and log personal health metrics — all backed by a MySQL database with JWT authentication.

 The frontend is built with React 18, Vite, and Tailwind CSS v4 with a custom Material Design 3 color system for a clean, modern look.
 The backend is a Node.js/Express REST API that manages authentication, restaurant data, nutritional information, reviews, favorites, and health logs — with zero external dependencies at runtime.